epintos/web3-playground/README.md

 - [Lottery](./lottery) Lottery solidity contract
 - [Lottery UI](./lottery-react) React UI for the lottery contract
 - [Kickstart](./kickstart) Crowdfunding project using solidity and React
+- [MyWavePortal](./my-wave-portal) Solidity and React project where you send a wave, a message and you can earn ETH
+- [EpicNFTs](./epic-nfts) Solidity and React project to mint a random NFT on chain.